torquebox/speedmetal/apps/rails2/redmine-1.1.1/README.md

     curl http://server:8080/

-Then verify you can ssh into the server without a password
+Then verify you can ssh into the server and localhost without a password

     ssh server
+    ssh localhost

 Finally, kick off the benchmark